3

 Genesis 17:5 - KJV

-"Neither shall thy name any more be called Exalted Father (Abram), but thy name shall be Father of Nations (Abraham); for a father of many nations have I made thee."
+"Neither shall thy name anymore be called Exalted Father (Abram), but thy name shall be Father of Nations (Abraham); for a father of many nations have I made thee."

 Genesis 32:28 - KJV